-The committees of the Board of Directors of the Corporation are the Corporate Governance and Compensation Committee, the Nominating Committee and the Audit Committee.
+For the 2016 year, the committees of the Board of Directors of the Corporation were the Corporate Governance and Compensation Committee, the Nominating Committee and the Audit Committee.

-Corporate Governance and Compensation Committee
+Corporate Governance and Compensation Committee (2016)

-The members of the Corporate Governance and Compensation Committee are Robert N. Lande and James C. Gale.
-The Corporate Governance and Compensation Committee is responsible for setting and reviewing the compensation paid to the Corporation's executive officers and for selecting and administering the Corporation's short and long-term incentive plans for such executive officers.
-The Corporate Governance and Compensation Committee also reviews and recommends a plan of succession for the Corporation's senior management.
-The Corporate Governance and Compensation Committee is also responsible for setting and reviewing the compensation paid to the directors and for evaluating each director's contribution to the performance of the Board of Directors.
+The members of the Corporate Governance and Compensation Committee were Robert N. Lande and James C. Gale.
+The Corporate Governance and Compensation Committee was responsible for setting and reviewing the compensation paid to the Corporation's executive officers and for selecting and administering the Corporation's short and long-term incentive plans for such executive officers.
+The Corporate Governance and Compensation Committee was also responsible for reviewing and recommending succession plans for the Corporation's senior management.
+The Corporate Governance and Compensation Committee was also responsible for setting and reviewing the compensation paid to the directors and for evaluating each director's contribution to the performance of the Board of Directors.

-Nominating Committee
+Nominating Committee (2016)

-The members of the Nominating Committee of the Board are James C. Gale and Sylvie Tendler.
-The principal duties of the Nominating Committee are to evaluate the size of the Board; identify the skill sets currently available and skill sets that may be required; assess the performance of the Board, its committees and the contributions of individual directors; and recommend to the Board the director nominees to be put before the shareholders at the annual meetings.
+The members of the Nominating Committee of the Board were James C. Gale and Sylvie Tendler.
+The principal duties of the Nominating Committee were to evaluate the size of the Board; identify the skill sets currently available and skill sets that may be required; assess the performance of the Board, its committees and the contributions of individual directors; and recommend to the Board the director nominees to be put before the shareholders at the annual meetings.